 A lot of people comment on how their family members, mainly their mothers have played Animal Crossing with them which is naturally heartwarming but then they say they've passed away.
 You could even argue that the fanfic Slice of Heaven was made with this concept in mind (unless the author can actually relate to it).

 In Wild World, sometimes when visiting the cafe, you'll see Rover from the first game sitting at the counter.
 Hearing him fondly reminisce about traveling the world and meeting so many faces, and how he misses those days.
-It just sort of gave me a pang of nostalgia.
+It's easy for players of the first game to get a pang of nostalgia from it...

 Any time a villager you've really grown to like moves out.
 Doubly so if you did try to convince the villager to stay but failed for one reason or another, or didn't realize that said character was leaving until it was too late thanks to none of the villagers telling you (the latter was what happened to Ai in the anime movie).
 It really hits you when continuing your town file that a character finally tells you your favorite villager is one day away from moving.